 - A hat is one important accessory for your little one that can help protect his ear from the bitter winter winds.

-- Your baby’s hand is a good indication to know his body temperature.
-So, keep his hand warm by putting mittens (for a newborn) or tuck his hands inside the blanket (for toddlers).
+- A baby’s hand is a good indication to know his body temperature.
+So, keep your baby’s hands warm by putting mittens (for a newborn) or tucking them inside the blanket (for toddlers).

-- Newborns and especially preemies can be given Kangaroo care while travelling outside.
-It is a therapy where the baby is placed directly on his parents’ skin, which is enough to keep him warm and cosy outside.
+- Newborns, especially preemies, can be given Kangaroo care while travelling outside.
+It is a therapy where the baby is placed directly on his parents’ skin, which is enough to keep him warm and cosy when

 - Always make sure that your baby is dry from the inside because a little moisture due to damp clothing can cause hypothermia, even if it is over 40 degrees F outside.

 - To keep your baby warm during winters, a car seat is a big matter of concern because bulky fabrics like coats cause hindrance in providing a snug fit on the straps.